The relation of semiadjacency of $\cap$-semigroups of transformations

-and all conditions of Theorem $\ref{T-prpol1roda}$. \end{theorem}
+and all conditions of Theorem \emph{\ref{T-prpol1roda}}. \end{theorem}

 {\bf 4.} The semiadjacency relation was first described on semigroups of transformations.
-Namely, in (cf. \cite{pavl-2}) semigroups transformations of the form $(\Phi,\circ,\delta_{\Phi})$ are characterized by some essentially infinite system of elementary axioms.
-Ordered and projection ordered semigroups of transformations are characterized in \cite{garv-trokh}.
-Below we characterize $\cap$-semigroups of transformations of the form $(\Phi,\circ,\cap,\delta_{\Phi})$ and $(\Phi,\circ,\cap,\chi_{\Phi},\delta_{\Phi})$.
+Namely, in \cite{pavl-2} transformation semigroup of the form $(\Phi,\circ,\delta_{\Phi})$ are characterized by some essentially infinite system of elementary axioms.
+Ordered and projection ordered semigroups of transformations equipped with the semiadjacency relation are characterized in \cite{garv-trokh}.
+Here we characterize $\cap$-semi\-groups of transformations of the form $(\Phi,\circ,\cap,\delta_{\Phi})$ and $(\Phi,\circ,\cap,\chi_{\Phi},\delta_{\Phi})$.